 Buying a Pre-Loved stroller is something Ogi and I did not even consider, but now that it is all set and done we are so glad we decided on it.
 Let me explain to you why this choice happened in the first place: well if you follow me on Instagram, then you probably know that I was recently terminated by the company I worked for while on maternity leave, yeah pretty crazy but true!
 This made us rethink and reevaluate what we buy for the baby and how we spend our money in general.

 We looked for strollers way before I got pregnant, but we really stepped our research game once we knew we would have a baby.
 The key things we looked for were practicality, safety and of course design.
-Bugaboo seemed to be the winner for us, but the price point was very high up there…not even a discount could help us.
+Bugaboo was one of the brands that ticked most of the boxes for us, but the price point was very high up there…not even a discount could help us.

 So came the idea to look for a second hand or pre-loved stroller as I like to call it.
 Nowadays in Dubai there are so many people leaving the country to return home, selling many of their things for a great price.
 I looked and looked everyday, to find a deal last weekend that could not be missed!!
 A bundle with a Bugaboo Cameleon 3, a Maxi Cosi Cabriofix car seat plus attachment and an Easy-Fix base.

 The listing price was 2000 AED (540 USD) for the bundle, already so great, but we knew we would bargain a bit for it.
 I am usually someone that has zero bargaining skills and can’t hide my excitement when I find something I like (who else can relate?)
 Ogi prepped me before going, so pretty much I would just step back and be a mute while he did all the work.